 A Guide to Approaching Women On the Street

-Street harassment is rooted in a need to assert power, objectification of women’s bodies, and entitlement to women’s time and attention.
-But it is possible to have respectful street interactions — we just have to learn how to distinguish street harassment from street respect.
+It is possible to have respectful street interactions — men just have to learn how to distinguish street disrespect from street respect.

-1. Saying (or yelling or shouting) sexual or objectifying comments.
+1. Saying (or yelling or shouting) sexually aggressive comments.
 Some examples from stories women have submitted to Stop Street Harassment’s blog:

 - “Show me your tits!”